thierrygrimm/ml-pipeline-rental-prices/README.md

 mlflow run . -P steps=test_model
 ~~~

+This will evaluate the model on the test set with the following metrics:
+1. Mean absolute error (MAE)
+2. R<sup>2</sup>

 To rerun the entire pipeline with a different dataset, in the root of the directory run: